What Is A Cavity? & Why Did You Get One?

 A filling is necessary to treat your cavity because if left untreated the decay will eventually grow and will enter your nerve canal.
 And yes, this can be as painful as it sounds.
 It can also lead to more serious problems such as infection or abscess.

 A filling may also be needed to replace or repair an old worn down existing filling or to fix a chipped tooth.
 In addition to potential pain and discomfort and possible tooth loss, if you wait to have your cavity filled it may end up requiring a more difficult process, such as a root canal, to save your tooth.
 And it could also cost you a lot more money to fix.
 The bottom line is you should get your cavity filled as soon as you can.

 Composite is the filling material of choice when it comes to matching your tooth color.
 Composite fillings consist of plastic and glass particles.
 They have become the most popular filling materials because they can match your existing tooth color and they also solidly bond or glue to the tooth.

 After the decay in your tooth has been cleaned a cleansing gel is applied.
-Next a bonding solution is applied, finally followed by the composite filling material.
-Composite is hardened by applying a high-intensity blue light.
+Next, a bonding solution is applied, finally followed by the composite filling material.
+The Composite is hardened by applying a high-intensity blue light.
 It only takes a few seconds for the materials to harden.

 Once the tooth is filled and the composite has hardened, the filling is checked to ensure the proper shape and look.
 At this point, any necessary adjustments are made and then your filling is complete.